 - Is My Graphics Card Dying?
 (Know How to Find Out)

 Still having Issues?

-If you are still facing some strange issue with your graphics card then you can contact me by leaving a comment below clearing stating your problem or issue.
+If you are still facing some strange issue with your graphics card then you can contact me by leaving a comment below clearly stating your problem or issue.
 I will try my best to help you out and fix your graphics card problem.